 These amounts represent liabilities for goods and services provided to the Company to the end of the financial year and which are unpaid.
+These amounts are carried at amortised cost, the carrying amount is equivalent to fair value.

 Liabilities

 Policy liabilities are measured at net present values of estimated future cash flows or, where the result would not be materially different, as the accumulated benefits available to policyholders.
 Other liabilities are measured at net present values and changes in their net present values arising from changes in the measurement of net present values are recognised in the Statement of Comprehensive Income as revenues or expenses in the financial year in which the changes occur.